This page contain affiliate links. Please refer to my Disclosures Page for more details.

 STOP!
 Before you hit ‘Jump to Recipe’ check ‘Skip to the Good Bit‘ below.
 I may answer a query you have about this recipe.

 So how did my gluten free suet come about I hear you ask?
 I’d put off making dumplings for two reasons, a) I didn’t know how to substitute suet and b) I didn’t think Bethany would like them anyway.
 In reality a) gluten free suet is so simple to recreate and b) Bethany loves them!
-Now I know this we’ll be having ‘proper’ beef stew over the winter for sure.
-In fact, now I have an excellent suet, I can get to work creating some delicious suet puddings too, ooh I feel a Jam Roly Poly coming on!…
+Now that I’ve made my own gluten free suet I know we can have ‘proper’ beef stew over the winter for sure.
+You can find the recipe here Homemade Gluten Free Suet Recipe

 - 125 g gluten free plain flour

 - 1 tsp baking powder

 - Add your homemade suet, plain flour, baking powder and chopped parsley to a bowl, begin to add the water a table spoon at a time and using a fork stir the mixture slowly bringing the ingredients together.

 - Continue to add the water (you may not need the full 100ml) until you have a manageable dough with which you can roll into 8 balls.

 - If not adding to a stew immediately place on a plate and cover with a damp cloth, tea towel or kitchen roll to prevent drying out and cracking.